department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 If DOD approves the TOE, family members may apply for benefits.
 - [Apply online](/education/apply-for-education-benefits/application/1990e/).
 - Apply by mail.
-You'll need to fill out and mail VA Form 22-1990E to the nearest VA regional office.
-[Download Form 22-1990e](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf).
+You'll need to fill out and mail an Application for Family Member to Use Transferred Benefits (VA Form 22-1990E) to the nearest VA regional office.
+[Download VA Form 22-1990E](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf).

 [Find a nearby VA facility](/facilities/).